gwblok/garytown/ConfigMgr/Baselines/Readme.md

 This will monitor a specific Task Sequence that is deployed to the device and confirm the Task Sequence Content is in the CCMCache

+## Sysinternals Suite

+This will download and expand the Suite to "$env:ProgramFiles\SysInternalsSuite\" Keeps the Suite Updated by downloading and comparing several EXE's verisons against the versions

 ## Other Baselines

 There will be other items here, I'll try to update the page with some info as I add them... no promises.